a-laughlin/a-laughlin.github.io/_posts/2025-06-06-replace-developer-productivity-engineering-results-clarity-impact.md

 tags: [draft, Developer Productivity, DevProd, Developer Experience, DX, DevEx, Developer Tools, Engineering Productivity, Engineering Optimization, Engineering Outcomes, Engineering Results]
 ---

 Developer Productivity's definition matters.
 Discussing and optimizing an unclear measure wastes time.
-When I defined Developer Productivity I learned a couple important lessons: First, the metric isn't useful to improve stakeholder outcomes or business impact.
-Second, the term's ambiguity potentially causes more problems than it solves.
-Those are only two of Developer Productivity's [many](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [drawbacks](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity).
+Defining Developer Productivity highlighted problems with both the metric and the term itself (among [other](https://link.springer.com/chapter/10.1007/978-1-4842-4221-6_2) [problems](https://newsletter.pragmaticengineer.com/p/measuring-developer-productivity)): The metric is ineffective for improving stakeholder and business outcomes.
+The term's ambiguity causes more problems than it solves for organizations who are past a single productivity metric, and for anyone defining developer productivity or discussing engineering optimization.
 Replacing the term "Developer Productivity" with an alternative like "Engineering Results" clarifies discussions and focuses more impactful metrics.

 <!-- TOC -->